CarouselDancing/dancegraph-unity/README.md

 <h2 align="centre">DanceGraph-Unity</h2>
-<p align="center">DanceGraph is a low-latency engine agnostic interactive avatar platform for dancing and having fun online.
+<p align="center">DanceGraph Unity is an adapter endpoint for the DanceGraph low-latency engine-agnostic interactive avatar platform for dancing and having fun online.
+DanceGraph is a low-latency engine agnostic interactive avatar platform for dancing and having fun online.
 It is provided as an open source toolset from the <a href="https://carouseldancing.org">CAROUSEL+</a> EU funded FET PROACT project #101017779</p>

 <div align="center">